chenchenzi/chenzixu/content/authors/admin/_index.md

 #- Visitors
 ---

 Welcome!
-I am a Leverhulme Early Career Fellow at the **University of Oxford**, incoming Assistant Professor at **Nanyang Technological University, Singapore**.
-Before the fellowship, I worked on a forensic phonetics project *Person-specific Automatic Speaker Recognition* at the **University of York**.
-I obtained my DPhil (PhD) in Linguistics at the University of Oxford, specialising in **phonetics**.
+I am an Assistant Professor at **Nanyang Technological University (NTU), Singapore**.
+Before joining NTU, I was a Leverhulme Early Career Fellow at the **University of Oxford**.
+I also worked on a forensic phonetics project *Person-specific Automatic Speaker Recognition* at the **University of York**.
+I hold a DPhil (PhD) in Linguistics at the University of Oxford, specialising in **phonetics**.

 Speech sounds of all kinds never fail to fascinate me.
 Abundant information ranging from lexical meanings and discourse structure to emotions, attitudes, and speaker identity is inherent in speech.
-I'm interested in exploring the ways different layers of meanings encode in speech.
+My research explores how different layers of meanings encode in speech and how they are perceived.

 I am keen in experimental and computational approaches to phonetic research and encourage open and reproducible research workflow.
 Here I wrote step-by-step guide on topics in phonetic research, available in the **Tutorials** section.
 Feel free to check out the [web app](https://chenzixu.shinyapps.io/shinytone/) that I am currently developing for tonal research.